What are weighted blankets?

 Make sure that the total weight of your weighted blanket never exceeds 10%-15% of your body-weight.

-The concluding point is that if you are, or someone you know is, pregnant and suffering from pregnancy-related discomfort during sleep, or in general, then a weighted blanket might be the solution to your/their problems.
+The concluding point is that if you are, or someone you know is, pregnant and suffering from pregnancy-related discomfort during sleep, or in general, then a weighted blanket while pregnant might be the solution to your/their problems.

 Weighted blankets help soothe stress and anxiety using the same methodology used in professional massage therapy (deep pressure stimulation).
 They also provide temperature regulation depending on the constituent material and its intended purpose.